Catalyst issue 2 | 2019: The uncertainty principle

 - 17 April 2019

-In this issue, we have a host of features that explore how marketers face up to uncertainty and use the tools at their disposal to adapt to changing circumstances.
+In this edition of Catalyst, published in April 2019, we have a host of features that explore how marketers face up to uncertainty and use the tools at their disposal to adapt to changing circumstances.

 We have some excellent insights from research superstars PwC (p34) and Nielsen (p46), which explore the opportunities presented to marketers from burgeoning markets in South Africa and along Xi Jinping’s much fêted ‘Belt and Road’ project.